coqui-ai/STT/doc/BUILDING.rst

 Install the CTC decoder package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To build the ``ds_ctcdecoder`` package, you'll need the general requirements listed above (in particular SWIG).
+To build the ``coqui_stt_ctcdecoder`` package, you'll need the general requirements listed above (in particular SWIG).
 The command below builds the bindings using eight (8) processes for compilation.
 Adjust the parameter accordingly for more or less parallelism.

 .. code-block::